 Back in the day, full-back is often where you'd find the game's less dazzling players, the kind of operators with strong positional awareness and decent technical ability but perhaps not the skill or footballing brains of a creative midfielder or forward.
 These days, things have changed and the demands placed on full-backs are far more extensive; alongside having excellent technical skills and passing ability, they also need serious stamina and are required to run up and down the flanks contributing both offensively and defensively.

-Technically gifted full-backs like Trent Alexander-Arnold and Joao Cancelo are some of the most important players on the pitch for their respective teams and can regularly be seen stepping into midfield to impact the game.
+Technically gifted full-backs like Trent Alexander-Arnold and Achraf Hakimi are some of the most important players on the pitch for their respective teams and can regularly be seen stepping into midfield to impact the game.
 However, this is partly why we've placed full-back further down our list; the fact that the best left-backs and right-backs often end up playing in more advanced positions show that it is not the most demanding or influential area of the soccer field.

 The amount of pressure piled on centre-backs is massive; they regularly have to face up against some of the best players in the game, marking speedy, strong, powerful, technically excellent forwards while leading a backline and communicating with both full-backs, defensive midfielders and goalkeeper in order to keep things as tight as possible.